luisarizmendi/openshift-edge-demos/tools/aws_vpn/README.md

 ### 1. VPC in AWS

-- **If deploying OpenShift in AWS:** A VPC will already be created, so no additional setup is required.
+- **If you deployed OpenShift in AWS:** A VPC will already be created, so no additional setup is required.
-- **If not deploying OpenShift:** You will need to create a VPC for the VPN.
+- **If you didn't deploy (yet?)
+OpenShift:** You will need to create a VPC for the VPN.

 ## Creating the VPN